History of the foreign relations of the United Kingdom: Breakup of Ottoman Empire

-The promises to Russia expired when it left the war.
 After the Ottoman defeat in 1918 the subsequent partitioning of the Ottoman Empire divided the Arab provinces outside the Arabian peninsula into areas of British and French control and influence.
 Britain ruled Mandatory Iraq from 1920 until 1932, while the French Mandate for Syria and the Lebanon lasted from 1923 to 1946.

 The British took control of Palestine in 1920 and ruled it as Mandatory Palestine from 1923 until 1948.
 However, the British in the Balfour Declaration of 1917 promised a Jewish zone of ambiguous status, which was unacceptable to the Arab leadership.

 Fall of Lloyd George

-A series of foreign policy crises gave Prime Minister David Lloyd George his last opportunity to hold national and international leadership.
-Everything went wrong.
-The League of Nations, off to a slow start, was a huge let down from utopian dreams.
 The Treaty of Versailles had set up a series of temporary organizations, composed of delegations from key powers, to ensure the successful application of the Treaty.
 The system worked very poorly.
 The assembly of ambassadors was repeatedly overruled and became a nonentity.
 Most of the commissions were deeply divided and unable to either make decisions or convince the interested parties to carry them out.
 The most important commission was on Reparations, and France took full control of it.
 The new French prime minister Raymond Poincaré was intensely anti-German, was unrelenting in his demands for huge reparations, and was repeatedly challenged by Germany.
 France finally invaded parts of Germany, and Berlin responded by imposing a runaway inflation that seriously damage the German economy and also damaged the French economy.
 The United States, after refusing to ratify the League in 1920, almost completely disassociated itself from the League.